pusher/pusher-js/README.markdown

     bin/build

-This will clean web-socket-js and sockjs-client submodules, check out last committed revisions, rebuild Flash fallback files and then run JBundle.
+This will clean sockjs-client submodule, check out last committed revision, rebuild SockJS fallback files and then run JBundle.
 Don't run this command if you have uncommitted changes in any of submodules, since it might overwrite them.

 ## Testing